 CHEG 430.
-Chemical Engineering Project. .5 Credits.
+Chemical Engineering Project. .25-.75 Credits.

-Offered Either Fall or Spring; Lecture hours:1,0ther.5; Repeatable
+Offered Either Fall or Spring; Lecture hours:1,0ther:5; Repeatable

-Individual work with a faculty adviser on a development or design project beginning with a written plan and culminating with a deliverable product and a written report.
+Variable credit (0.25-0.75) individual work with a faculty adviser on a development or design project beginning with a written plan and culminating with a deliverable product and a written report.
 Problem analysis involving information synthesis, experimentation, mathematical modeling or software development.
 Prerequisite: permission of the instructor.
 Crosslisted as CHEG 630.